dpacassi/UltimateDrupalReference/README.md

 - [Office Hours](https://www.drupal.org/project/office_hours) - Defines a 'weekly office hours' field type, allowing you to specify when a location is open or closed.
 - [Quick Node Clone](https://www.drupal.org/project/quick_node_clone) - Quick Node Clone is meant as a way in Drupal 8 to clone nodes.
 It currently supports cloning of most field types including Inline Entity Form and Field Collection.
 - [Quicklink](https://www.drupal.org/project/quicklink) - This module provides an implementation of Google Chrome Lab's Quicklink library for Drupal.
+- [Scheduled Transitions](https://www.drupal.org/project/scheduled_transitions) - Users may select a specific revision, and it will be changed to a different moderation state at a specified date.
 - [Scheduled Updates](https://www.drupal.org/project/scheduled_updates) - The Scheduled Updates module allows scheduling updates at a specific date and time to entities such as Content(nodes), Users, Terms, Files and many more.
 - [Scheduler](https://www.drupal.org/project/scheduler) - Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.
 - [State Machine](https://www.drupal.org/project/state_machine) - Provides code-driven workflow functionality.
 It's also being used in Drupal Commerce to define checkout workflows.